alexsmbaratti/Akihabara-Simulation/README.md

 * Pedestrian Spawn Rate (how often agents spawn)
 * Signal Interval (interval for traffic signals)
 * Time Scale (speed of everything in project)

+### Camera Positions
+Changes the position of the user's view.
+Position 3 gives a better view of the train and the passengers.